Our Vision

 We plan to utilize tools such as the OONI Probe (opens in a new tab) to measure worldwide content dissemination and evaluate compatibility of distributed web protocols with independently operated network infrastructure, such as offline mesh networks (opens in a new tab) where packets travel through channels out of reach from state censors.

-Our goal over the next three years is to deploy and maintain an open source tool that authors can use to publish content to the DWeb and WWW (opens in a new tab).
-The tool will streamline distribution and monetization on the DWeb, editorial and fact checking, and guide authors to establish creator owned cooperative publications.
-In turn, the tool will be sustained by the federation of cooperative publications it enables.
+Over the past three years, we have deployed and maintained an open source tool that authors can use to publish content to the DWeb and WWW (opens in a new tab).
+The tool streamlines distribution and archiving on the DWeb.
+In the future, we hope it will guide authors to establish creator-owned cooperative publications.

 Research will be made public for a wider community of researchers and developers